tayach/mosaike/README.md

 # Mosaik Demo

-This repository contains a simple Mosaik setup with a grid simulator, a random data generator, and an HDF5 logger.
+This repository contains a simple Mosaik setup with a grid simulator, a random data generator, and a CSV logger.
 Use the following steps to run the example scenario.

 ## 1. Install dependencies